-The dgrid3d option is a simple low pass filter that converts scattered data to a grid data set.
+The dgrid3d option is a simple scheme which replaces scattered data with weighted averages on a regular grid.
 More sophisticated approaches to this problem exist and should be used to preprocess the data outside gnuplot if this simple solution is found inadequate.